 MEMBERS SUBJECTED TO MEDICAL EXAMINATIONS

-To evaluate the people who drink Hoasca tea two groups were formed: the experimentation group with 15 Members who each had been in the União do Vegetal for more than ten years, and the control group, with 15 people that had comparable characteristics to the first group but that never had drank the Hoasca Tea.
+To evaluate the people who drink Hoasca tea two groups were formed: the experimentation group with 15 Members who each had been drinking Hoasca tea in the União do Vegetal for more than ten years, and the control group, with 15 people that had comparable characteristics to the first group but that never had drank Hoasca Tea.
 According to the study, “evaluations administered to both groups included interviews for psychiatric diagnoses, personality tests and neuropsychological evaluations”.
-Among the people who drink the Hoasca Tea, physiological reactions during the first hours of burracheira were measured, including blood samples and neurological and cardiac monitoring, in addition to a complete physical examination.
+Among the people who drink Hoasca Tea, physiological reactions during the first hours of burracheira (the effect of the tea) were measured, including blood samples and neurological and cardiac monitoring, in addition to a complete physical examination.

 The scientists accepted the invitation of Mestre Florêncio Siqueira de Carvalho, responsible at the time for Núcleo Caupuri, in Manaus, state of Amazonas, and conducted the data collection phase during the summer of 1993.
 Mestre Florêncio was one of the volunteers and later declared, “the results gave me more conviction of what the União do Vegetal is”.